It is hard for many PhD students to make a good planning. I would like to give you some tips to help you.

-According to Warren Buffet, multi billionaire, the following strategy is a great way to plan your time: make a list of everything you want to do today.
+According to Warren Buffet, a multi-billionaire, the following strategy is a great way to plan your time: make a list of everything you want to do today.
 Start with the task at the top of your list and only move on to the next one once you finished the first one.
 Once finished, you can strike the completed one out.

 And maybe the most important thing: be realistic in your planning.
 Nothing is more frustrating than having more to do than you actually are capable of doing.
 Keep that in mind.

-If you want to approach summer in a relaxed way: make a planning that will help you to effectively complete your tasks!
+If you want to approach summer in a relaxed way: make a plan that will help you to effectively complete your tasks!

 Let me know when you have succeeded.